Click here to return HOME

 I choose to produce audio dramas in the old fashioned "On-air" live style.
 If you have sufficient prep time and a large enough cast and crew, you can produce your show quickly, cheaply, and with a very realistic feel.
 However, to minimize errors, this method requires a bit of organization on the producer's part and enough rehearsal for both cast and crew.
 It also relies on the music being able to properly fill the times required by the script.
 I compose my own music for my productions in such a way that it will run just the right length for the performance.

 Much more common is the style of production where the dialogue is recorded separately and then the music and sound effects are added in post-production.
-This method allows more editorial control, but can take longer since everything must be assembled and layered together--usually through a computerized multi-track recorder (For PC's: Cakewalk, Cubase, Vegas, etc. For Mac's: Pro Tools, VST, etc.)
+This method allows more editorial control, but can take longer since everything must be assembled and layered together--usually through a computerized multi-track recorder (For PC's: Cakewalk, Cubase, Vegas Pro, the free program called Audacity (https://www.audacityteam.org/) etc. For Mac's: Pro Tools, Digital Performer, the free Audacity-for-Mac, etc.)

 A drawback with the post-production method is that the actors are performing in a vacuum--they can't hear the music or sound effects that will accompany them and this may result in a less expressive performance.
 Also extensive cutting and pasting of dialogue lines can ruin the actors' timing.
 Lastly, the amount of work required to assemble a show bit by bit can stretch out greatly, making for a tedious and expensive job.

-A lot of people favor the intensive post-production method, but I prefer to record my shows live into a multi-track tape machine (a Tascam DA-88) and then dump that into a computerized audio editing program (Cakewalk Pro Audio).
+A lot of people favor the intensive post-production method, but I prefer to record my shows live into a multi-track tape machine (a Tascam DA-88 or Edirol R-9 2-track recorder) and then dump that into a computerized audio editing program (Cakewalk Sonar.
 I then edit the separate tracks (music, SFX, dialogue) by replacing bad lines with re-takes, adding in extra sound effects and doing digital pasting of music cues (replacing the analog playbacks that were used when recording the whole show live).
 I've found that this hybrid method gives me a "live" feel while allowing for enough editorial control.
 With it, I am able to produce a high quality program in a very short time.